Update in the Trayvon Martin case

 I think many of you know I am a prosecutor.
 My job is to advance public safety in the District of Columbia and show the public that justice will be swift and well, just.
 I have to be tough.
-The public does not want a prosecutor that is soft on crime, that second guesses police, that is uncommitted or that one defense attorneys can push over.
+The public does not want a prosecutor that is soft on crime, that second guesses police, that is uncommitted, or who defense attorneys can push over.

 On February 26, seventeen year old Trayvon Martin, left his father's gated community in Sanford, Florida and went to the convenience store.
 When he returned, a neighborhood watch "captain," George Zimmerman, saw Trayvon and contacted 911 to report a suspicious man.
 I think it's interesting that the call was to report a man because Trayvon looks like a kid to me.
 But I digress.
 So, Zimmerman speaks to the 911 dispatcher and the operator tells him not to confront Trayvon.
 When police arrive, Trayvon was dead.
 Police discovered that concealed on Trayvon's person was a very dangerous bag of skittles.
 Our neighborhood watch guy?
 Well, he pumped a 9mm slug into Trayvon's chest.

 Now I know what you are thinking.
 What the hell is the neighborhood watch man doing with a gun?
 We don't know that yet.
 What did Trayvon do that made him so suspicious?
 Don't know.
 What happened for Zimmerman to actually pull the trigger on an unarmed Trayvon?
 We don't know that either.

 Here's what we do know: